-The Education Committee became active in 1985.
-In 1997, at the request of the Education Committee, the Board sought permission from the City to look at the building plans stored in the City Hall attic, in order to produce a more fully researched update of our 1991 "James Bay Neighbourhood Heritage Walking Tour" brochure.
-These plans had never been catalogued and were found to contain a wealth of valuable historical information.
-Cataloguing of the building plans started in January 2000 with a great number of volunteers.
-The plans were completed in 2006 and volunteers continued to catalogue plumbing, water or building permits.
+Victoria Heritage Foundation's (VHF) Education Committee became active in 1985.
+In 1997, at the request of the Committee, VHF's Board sought permission from the City to look at the building plans stored in City Hall's attic, in order to produce a more fully researched update of our 1991 "James Bay Neighbourhood Heritage Walking Tour" brochure.
+These plans, containing a wealth of historical information, had never been.
+Cataloguing of the residential neighbourhood building plans began in January 2000 with the help of an initial grant of \$15,000 from BC Heritage Trust.
+A great number of volunteers worked in teams in a vacant attic room during City Hall's open hours.
+The catalogue was completed in 2006 but some of the volunteers continued to catalogue plumbing, water and building permits for several years.